opensanctions/opensanctions/docs/install.rst

 errors related to libraries used by OpenSanctions (e.g.: SQLAlchemy, Python-Levenshtein, click, etc.).

+Please avoid installing the ``opensanctions`` package from PyPI via pip.
+The package exists mainly to claim the package name but is not regularly updated as part of the build/release process of OpenSanctions.

 .. hint::

-    OpenSanctions contains a soft dependency on PyICU, a library related to the transliteration of names in other alphabets to the latin character set.
+    OpenSanctions has an optional dependency on PyICU, a library related to the transliteration of names in other alphabets to the latin character set.
 This library is not installed by default because its configuration can be tricky.